 This class has no in-class exams.
-The final exam slot for the class is on Thursday March 23 12:15-3:15pm as determined by the Stanford University Registrar (location: NVIDIA Auditorium in the basement of Huang Engineering Building).
 During this time, you will present a live demo of your completed game.
 There will be no makeup time for the live demo in the case of conflicting classes as the Stanford University Registrar's policy states that "students must not register for classes with conflicting end-quarter exams."

 Assignments and Grading

 ||Create a Scene in Unity [Assignment PDF] [This Year's Slides]

 ||Animations in Unity [Assignment PDF] [Last Year's Slides]

 ||Particle Systems and Rigid Body Simulation in Unity [Last Year's Slides]

 Your final grade for the class will be a combination of the following grades:

 - Homework 1 (5%): In this homework you will familliarize yourself with the Unity game engine.